RenisaPati/CIS5500_Project_Group44/README.md

     npm test

 ## Features:
-* Login page: Displays textboxes for an existing user to enter their username and password to login.
-It also has a link to let new users register.
-* Home page: The home page will display the most popular books in the current month.
-If the user has logged in, they’ll be able to see their reading list and a short list of recommendations, otherwise they’ll be prompted to log in.
-Users can also navigate to the book and author pages to get more detailed information.
-* Book page: The book page will display information about a particular book such as title, author (clickable), pages, genres (clickable), image.
-Clicking on a genre or an author will allow the user to navigate to their pages to get more information.
-A list of similar books will be displayed to the user.
-* All authors page: It will display a list of author names, number of titles written, average rating.
-The list will be sortable by each attribute.
-Clicking on an author name will direct user to that author’s page
-* Single Author page: It will display the author’s information and books written by that author.
-Clicking on a book will direct user to that book’s page
-* Single Genre page: It will display the different books in a particular genre.
-Clicking on a book in a genre will take the user to that book’s page.

-## Implementation of the features:
-* Users will be able to login to an existing account or set up a new account.
+* **Login/Signup Page:** Users will be able to login to an existing account or set up a new account.
-* Homepage:<br>
-  i.
-Most popular books in a month will be visualized in a carousel fashion. <br>
-  ii.
-Button to take you to a random book page; “Surprise Me!”<br>
-  iii.
-For existing and new users, a short list (5) of recommended books will be displayed. <br>
-  iv.
-Users who have “liked” a book will see these in their “Reading List” (top 5 shown). <br>
-  v.
-If a user has not logged in, they will see the same homepage, but “reading list” will display a message prompting them to log in.
-Clicking there will redirect to the login page. <br>
-  vi.
-Nav bar with “Home page”, “Books”, “Authors” buttons to redirect to ranked pages. <br>
-  vii.
-Footer banner with team name, creators, and possibly links <br>
-* Book page:
-  i.
-Book information such as title, author (clickable), pages, genres (clickable), image etc will be displayed. <br>
-  ii.
-We’ll display the list of similar books, which if clicked, will direct to that book’s page. <br>
-  iii.
-Clicking on a genre will take you to the genres page and navigate down to the correct genre section. <br>
-  iv.
-Reviews for the book will be displayed below the book information.
-These will be sortable by number of “likes” the review got and the date. <br>
-  v.
-Clicking on the author will take you to the author’s page <br>
-  vi.
-Plot of the number of reviews the book has gotten in each year <br>
-  vii.
-If a book is part of a series, then clicking the series title will pop out a model containing the other books in the series, each of which is clickable and navigates to that book’s page. <br>

-* All Authors page:
-  i.
-Authors list will be sortable by each attribute of the table <br>
-  ii.
-Clicking on an author name will direct user to that author’s page <br>
-* Single Author’s page:
-  i.
-Display author information and books written by that author <br>
-  ii.
-Clicking on a book will direct user to that book’s page <br>
-* Single Genre page:
+* **Homepage:** Upon entering the website, users will be greeted with a banner welcoming them to AMAZINGREADS.
+The page helps users find books using several mechanisms, including a Surprise Me button, which takes them to a random book page, a Recommended Books section, which holds books similar to those they have liked in the past, the top 10 books of the month, and the user’s personal reading list.
+Upon clicking any of these, the user will be sent to that book’s page for more information.
+Should they wish to explore genres or authors, the navigation bar will allow them to do so.

+* **Book page:** The book page displays all the important information that a user might want to learn about a new book.
+Basic meta information is displayed including the genres and series to which the book belongs.
+The genre attributes are clickable and will redirect users to that genre’s page while the series title will pop out a modal showing the user the other books in that series.
+Similar books to the current one are shown as well as a chart displaying the rating history of the book compared to that of the genre that the book is in.
+Finally, the reviews that have been written about the book are displayed below.

+* **Authors page:** The authors page displays a paginated table of all authors who have written a book stored in the database.
+They’re ranked by a weighted average of the average author rating, so many of the user’s favorite authors may appear towards the top or on the first few pages of the table.
+Here the user can compare some metrics about each author such as average rating and number of reviews.
+Clicking on an author’s name will pop out a modal which displays more information about the author as well as all of the books that they have written.
+If clicked, these books redirect the user to that book’s page.

-  i.
-Clicking on a book in a genre will take the user to that book’s page <br>
+* **Genres page:** This page displays the top books that are part of the selected genre.
+The page is reachable either from the navigation bar dropdown menu or from a book page, where the user can click on a genre name.
+Each book in the genre that is displayed will take the user to that book’s page.